jafingerhut/jafingerhut.github.com/clojure/setup.md

-There are companion follow-up articles that explain how to set up the following editor/IDE environments, at least at a basic level, but enough to have some useful Clojure-specific capabilities:
+There are companion follow-up articles that explain how to set up the following editor/IDE environments, at least at a basic level, but enough to have some useful Clojure-specific capabilities.
+I recommend you finish following the instructions in this article before going to any of them.

-+ GNU Emacs, using the [`inf-clojure`](https://github.com/clojure-emacs/inf-clojure)
++ [Emacs + inf-clojure]: GNU Emacs, using the [`inf-clojure`](https://github.com/clojure-emacs/inf-clojure)
   package